-It can be hard to see, through the fog of negative ads, sound bite zingers and assorted other campaign nasties, that the election is a contest of actual ideas.
+It can be hard to see, through the fog of negative ads, sound-bite zingers and assorted other campaign nasties, that the election is a contest of actual ideas.
 But it is always so.
 A candidate's words connect to deeds in office.

 Roll back to 2008.
 Obama was the presidential candidate who promised to get the country on a path to health insurance for all.
 He delivered.
-If you haven't noticed one way or another, soon you will.
+If you haven't noticed one way or another, you soon will.

 And back to 2000.
 George W. Bush ran on a platform of big tax cuts.
 That's precisely what the country got.
 A decade later, taxes are lower than they otherwise would have been.

 That's not to say you can count on Romney's checklist or Obama's to come into full being.
 You sure can't.

 By nature and necessity, the presidency is in large part a creature of compromise and improvisation.
 The unforeseen happens (the terrorist attacks), or circumstances change (the December 2007-June 2009 recession), or things that the candidate sets out to do run into a buzz saw in Congress (way too many examples to mention).
 That's why promises are broken, priorities shift and intentions get swept away by the fistful.

 Even so, you get what you vote for, probably about as often as not.
 And a lot of what you get, you will feel in a personal way, for better or worse, no matter how distant Washington seems from your world.